ShowMeStepByStep

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description starts with a clear verb ('List'), specific resource ('most recently published tutorials'), and ordering ('newest first').
-This directly distinguishes it from siblings like search_tutorials or list_tutorials_by_category.
+The description clearly states the verb ('List'), the resource ('most recently published tutorials'), and the ordering ('newest first').
+It distinguishes itself from sibling tools like search_tutorials and list_tutorials_by_category by focusing on recency.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.